Juniper/terraform-provider-mist/docs/resources/site_setting.md

 Optional:

-- `email_notifiers` (List of String) List of email addresses to send email notifications when the alert threshold is reached
+- `email_notifiers` (List of String) Notification email recipients for zone occupancy alerts
 - `enabled` (Boolean) Indicate whether zone occupancy alert is enabled for the site
 - `threshold` (Number) Sending zone-occupancy-alert webhook message only if a zone stays non-compliant (i.e. actual occupancy > occupancy_limit) for a minimum duration specified in the threshold, in minutes